nikdata/RClimacell/cran-comments.md

 There were 2 NOTES:

 * New submission
-* Mis-spelled words: Climacell, Climacell's, RClimacell
+* Mis-spelled words: Climacell, Timeline

-The words Climacell and Climacell's refer to the weather API service Climacell (https://www.climacell.co) and the word RClimacell refers to the name of the package.
-These are not mis-spelled words.
+Climacell is the name of the company that provides the actual API.
+Timeline is part of their service name called Timeline Interface.
+Both words are not mis-spellings.